shakfu/llamalib/docs/research.md

 - [llama-cpp-agent](https://github.com/Maximilian-Winter/llama-cpp-agent) - The llama-cpp-agent framework is a tool designed for easy interaction with Large Language Models (LLMs).
 Allowing users to chat with LLM models, execute structured function calls and get structured output.
 Works also with models not fine-tuned to JSON output and function calls.

-- [open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers
+- [open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers (can you llama-studio)

+- [LlamaEdge](https://github.com/LlamaEdge/LlamaEdge) - backend-agnostic inference frontend - The easiest & fastest way to run customized and fine-tuned LLMs locally or on the edge ([based on llama.cpp](https://www.secondstate.io/articles/fast-llm-inference/
+): "The llama.cpp project is one of the inference backends for LlamaEdge"), (see also; [main site](https://llamaedge.com))

 ## Inference Engines